BenUCL/Reef-acoustics-and-AI/README.md

 If you use any code from this project, please cite: (tbc)

 # Useage
 The performance of three methods at supervised classifier and unsupervised clustering tasks were compared in this paper.
-To run the full workflow download the 'BenUCL/Reef-acoustics-and-AI-v1.1.zip' and 'sample_audio.zip' from the [Zenodo repository](https://doi.org/10.5281/zenodo.7934020).
-Unzip these and place the sample_audio folder into the other folder.
-Rename this ‘Reef soundscapes with AI’ and upload them to the MyDrive folder in your Google Drive (saving elsewhere on your drive, or with a different name, will prevent scripts from being able to find the right file path).
-The scripts will run on the sample audio now included in this folder on your Google Drive.
+To run the full workflow download the 'BenUCL/Reef-acoustics-and-AI-v1.2.zip' from the [Zenodo repository](https://doi.org/10.5281/zenodo.7934020).
+Unzip this and rename it ‘Reef soundscapes with AI’.
+Upload this newly named folder them to the MyDrive folder in your Google Drive (saving elsewhere on your drive, or with a different name, will prevent scripts from being able to find the right file path).
+The scripts below will run on the sample audio now included in this folder on your Google Drive.

 The workflow to replicate this analysis can be undertaken as follows: